elimbaum/elimbaum.github.io/index.md

 This is Eli Baum’s personal website.

-I am a PhD student at Boston University, advised by [John Liagouris](https://cs-people.bu.edu/liagos/index.html) and [Mayank Varia](https://www.mvaria.com/).
-We are working on building usable and secure tools for multi-party computation.
+I am a PhD student at Boston University.
+I work on building usable and secure tools for multi-party computation, and dabble in a few other flavors of cryptography.

 ### posts
 {% for post in site.posts %}